sourcefuse/loopback4-soft-delete/README.md

 ### deletedBy

 Whenever any entry is deleted using deleteById, delete and deleteAll repository methods, it also sets deletedBy column with a value with user id whoever is logged in currently.
 Hence it uses a Getter function of IAuthUser type.
-However, if you want to use some other attribute of user model other than id, you can do it by sending extra options to repository methods - deleteById, delete and deleteAll.
+However, if you want to use some other attribute of user model other than id, you can do it by overriding deletedByIdKey.
 Here is an example.

 ```ts
 import {Getter, inject} from '@loopback/core';